Phoenix-Protocol-Group/phoenix-contracts/contracts/multihop/README.md

 **params:**

-* recipient: Address of the contract that will receive the amount swapped.
+* recipient: `Address` of the contract that will receive the amount swapped.
-* referral: Optional address of the referral, that will get a referral commission bonus for the swap.
+* referral: `Option<Address>` of the referral, that will get a referral commission bonus for the swap.
-* operations: A list of Swap struct, that holds both the addresses of the asked and offer assets.
+* operations: `Vec<Swap>` that holds both the addresses of the asked and offer assets.
-*  max_belief_price: Optional value for the maximum believ price that will be used for the swaps.
+*  max_belief_price: `Option<i64>` value for the maximum believe price that will be used for the swaps.
-* max_spread_bps: maximum permitted difference between the asked and offered price in BPS.
+* max_spread_bps: `Option<i64>` maximum permitted difference between the asked and offered price in BPS.
-* amount: The amount offered for swap
+* amount: `i128` value representing the amount offered for swap

 **return type:**
 void